RoopaChiluvuri/Illumio_technical_assessment/README.md

 Output files will be generated in the output/ directory:

-tag_counts.csv: Counts of matches for each tag and unmatched entries. port_protocol_counts.csv: Counts for each port/protocol combination.
+- tag_counts.csv: Counts of matches for each tag and unmatched entries.
+- port_protocol_counts.csv: Counts for each port/protocol combination.

 ## Testing
 The tests/ folder contains sample test cases for validation.

 #### Files
-test_flow_logs.txt: Sample flow logs for testing. test_lookup_table.csv: Sample lookup table for testing. test_expected_tags.csv: Expected output for tag counts. test_expected_ports.csv: Expected output for port/protocol counts.
+- test_flow_logs.txt: Sample flow logs for testing.
+- test_lookup_table.csv: Sample lookup table for testing.
+-test_expected_tags.csv: Expected output for tag counts.
+-test_expected_ports.csv: Expected output for port/protocol counts.

 ### Steps to Test
 Replace the files in the input/ directory with test_flow_logs.txt and test_lookup_table.csv from the tests/ folder.